HIGHLIGHTS-Soccer-Transfer deadline day moves | Sports-Games

 Inter Milan have signed Italy international full back Matteo Darmian on loan from Parma.
 0951 GODFREY JOINS EVERTON FROM NORWICH

-Premier League leaders Everton signed versatile defender Ben Godfrey from Championship side (second-tier) Norwich City on a five-year contract for a move reported by the British media to be worth an initial 25 million pounds ($32 million). ($1 = 0.7724 pounds) (Compiled by Shrivathsa Sridhar in Bengaluru, editing by Ed Osmond)
+Premier League leaders Everton signed versatile defender Ben Godfrey from Championship side (second-tier) Norwich City on a five-year contract for a move reported by the British media to be worth an initial 25 million pounds ($32 million). ($1 = 0.7724 pounds) (Compiled by Shrivathsa Sridhar in Bengaluru and Manasi Pathak in Chennai, editing by Ed Osmond and Ken Ferris)

 - READ MORE ON: